-Saturday morning saw a few of us meeting on the carpark at Sloughbottom Park in Norwich for the latest Norfolk Fungus Study Group foray - to Sweetbriar Maeshes, newly aquired by the Norfolk Wildlife Trust.
+Saturday morning saw a few of us meeting on the carpark at Sloughbottom Park in Norwich for the latest Norfolk Fungus Study Group foray - to Sweetbriar Marshes, newly aquired by the Norfolk Wildlife Trust.

 While still by the pavillion Jeremy produced a couple of nice specimens he'd collected at the UEA.
 A colourful young Larch Bolete and a rather less colourful but interesting Sticky Bolete.
 Both were new to me.
 A Giant Polypore was also at the base of a tree in the park.